The Local Museum and the Gallery of St. Johann in Tirol are housed in two connected buildings.

 More information

-The Museum St. Johann in Tirol is open only in summer, for groups it stays open also in spring, autumn and winter (on reservation).
-The summer season 2023 will start in early July.
+In winter, the Museum St. Johann in Tirol is open only on Wednesdays, for groups in spring, autumn and winter also on reservation.